Peckfearde History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 had only one listing for the family: John de Picford, or Picheford found in Salop (Shropshire.)
 The Writs of Parliament included two listings: John de Pycheford, 1277 and Galfridus de Picheford, 1296.

 Early History of the Peckfearde family

-Another 127 words (9 lines of text) are included under the topic Early Peckfearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peckfearde research.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckfearde History in all our PDF Extended History products and printed products wherever possible.